thetribeio/generator-project/README.md

 **RootGenerator :** A root generator which can be invoked to generate a bare project see [Manual mode](#manual-mode)

-**NodeGenerator :**  The sub-generator for the backend responsible to create/template backend files for the project
+**ExpressGenerator :**  The sub-generator for the backend responsible to create/template backend files for the project

 **CreateReactAppGenerator and NextjsGenerator :** Both of them are sub-generators responsible for their respective frontend stack, providing the templated files to the project

-## Yeoman concept to know to start contributing

-Yeoman is mainly based on the `generator` concept.
-A Generator is basically a class with built in method called during its lifecycle

-Those built in methods allow you to :
-* leverage prompts in the CLI to get user input
-* interact with the file system and use templates
-* composition with others generators
-* pass arguments/options from the CLI

-see https://yeoman.io/authoring/ for more information

 ## Testing approach